pdrew32/Cafe-Casa-Martinez/README.md

 |  Production Per Plant  |  Total May Rainfall  |  0.66  |
 |  Total Production  |  Total May Rainfall  |  0.64  |

-I am not including self-correlations such as the correlation between total production per plant and total production, nor am I including the correlations between rainfall in one month and rainfall in another as these correlations are not interesting for our purposes.
+Here I do not include self-correlations such as the correlation between total production per plant and total production nor am I including the correlations between rainfall totals in different months because these correlations are not interesting for our purposes.